Welcome to the Machine Learning Toolkit

 Over 30 standard algorithms to accommodate both supervised and unsupervised learning.

-These SPL commands expose different algorithms.
-There are more than 3 standard algorithms, which are the most commonly used machine learning algorithms.
+The SPL commands expose different algorithms.
+There are more than 30 standard algorithms, which are the most commonly used machine learning algorithms.

 Interactive examples for typical IT, security, business, and IoT use cases.

 The MLTK includes many interactive examples from different domains like IoT and business analytics.
 This is called the Showcase.
-The Showcase is the initial page you land on when you open the MLTK, and it lets you see different examples from end to end.
+The Showcase is the initial page you land on when you open the MLTK, where you see different examples from end-to-end.